GateNLP/weka-wrapper/README.md

 # weka-wrapper

-A minimal wrapper around Weka for easier inclusion of Weka via a command-line interface and possibly other methods.
+A minimal wrapper around Weka for easy invocation of Weka by other Java processes.

+The primary purpose of this is to be able to run a process from the command line which will accept unclassified instances from a different process, apply a classifier, and send back the prediction.
+For efficiency, ObjectInput/Output streams are used for the communcation.

+This makes it possible to invoke Weka and use a separately trained Weka model in the GATE LearningFramework plugin (Weka cannot be directly used with this plugin because there is no way to combine the licenses of all dependencies together with Weka.)